 The main EU-harmonised enforcement regulations for pharmaceutical products relate to the pharmacovigilance of pharmaceutical products.
 These regulations go back to the 'Contergan tragedy' leading to a stronger harmonisation of the European regulation of pharmaceutical products.
-In addition, there are certain measures relating to clinical trials provided on EU level.
+In addition, there are certain measures relating to clinical trials provided at EU level.

-The legal framework for pharmacovigilance of pharmaceutical products in the EU is governed in Regulation (EC) No. 726/2004 and Directive 2001/83/EC on the Community code relating to medicinal products for human use, as amended in 2010 by Regulation (EU) No. 1235/2010 and Directives 2010/84/EU and 2012/26/EU respectively, as well as by the Commission Implementing Regulation (EU) No. 520/2012 on the Performance of Pharmacovigilance Activities Provided for in Regulation (EC) No. 726/2004 and Directive 2001/83/EC (the new pharmacovigilance legislation in the EU).
+The legal framework for pharmacovigilance of pharmaceutical products in the European Union is governed in Regulation (EC) No. 726/2004 and Directive 2001/83/ EC on the Community code relating to medicinal products for human use, as amended in 2010 by Regulation (EU) No. 1235/2010 and Directives 2010/84/EU and 2012/26/EU respectively, as well as by the Commission Implementing Regulation (EU) No. 520/2012 on the Performance of Pharmacovigilance Activities Provided for in Regulation (EC) No. 726/2004 and Directive 2001/83/EC (the new pharmacovigilance legislation in the European Union).

 Chapter 3 of the Regulation (EC) No. 726/2004 as amended, Title IX (article 101-108b) of the Directive 2001/83/EC as amended and the Implementing Regulation contain the majority of pharmacovigilance provisions in the legislation.
-Basically, the EU requires member states to operate a pharmacovigilance system for the fulfilment of their pharmacovigilance tasks and their participation in European Union pharmacovigilance activities.
+Basically, the European Union requires member states to operate a pharmacovigilance system for the fulfilment of their pharmacovigilance tasks and their participation in European Union pharmacovigilance activities.
 The pharmacovigilance system shall be used to collect information on the risks of medicinal products as regards patients' or public health.
-That information shall in particular refer to adverse reactions in human beings, arising from use of the medicinal product within the terms of the marketing authorisation, and to adverse reactions associated with occupational exposure.
-The same applies for marketing authorisation holders, who are also obliged to install a risk management system (see article 104, paragraph 3 Directive 2001/83/EC as amended).
+That information shall in particular refer to adverse reactions in human beings, arising from the use of the medicinal product within the terms of the marketing authorisation as well as from use outside the terms of the marketing authorisation, and to adverse reactions associated with occupational exposure.
+The same applies to marketing authorisation holders, who are also obliged to install a risk management system (see article 104, paragraph 3 Directive 2001/83/EC as amended).

-The new pharmacovigilance legislation has the primary goal of strengthening and rationalising pharmacovigilance and increase patient safety.
-According to article 108a(a) of Directive 2001/83/EC as amended, also a set of guidelines for the conduct of pharmacovigilance in the EU was developed by the Agency in cooperation with competent authorities in member states and interested parties, the new guidance on good pharmacovigilance practices (GVP).
-GVP aims to facilitate the performance of pharmacovigilance activities within the EU and applies to marketing authorisation holders in the EU, the Agency and competent authorities in member states.
-A table of contents of GVP is accessible under https://www.ema.europa.eu/en/human-regulatory/post-authorisation/pharmacovigilance/goodpharmacovigilance-practices.

-The pharmacovigilance legal requirements and GVP apply to all pharmaceutical products authorised in the EU, whether centrally or nationally authorised.
+The new pharmacovigilance legislation has the primary goal of strengthening and rationalising pharmacovigilance and increasing patient safety.
+According to article 108a(a) of Directive 2001/83/EC as amended, also a set of guidelines for the conduct of pharmacovigilance in the European Union was developed by the Agency in cooperation with competent authorities in member states and interested parties, the new guidance on good pharmacovigilance practices (GVP).
+GVP aims to facilitate the performance of pharmacovigilance activities within the European Union and applies to marketing authorisation holders in the European Union, the Agency and competent authorities in member states.
+A table of contents of GVP is accessible at the Agency's website.
+The pharmacovigilance legal requirements and GVP apply to all pharmaceutical products authorised in the European Union, whether centrally or nationally authorised.